openspending/fiscal-data-package/spec/index.md

 updated: 28 January 2016
 created: 14 March 2014
 author:
- - Tryggvi Björgvinsson (Open Knowledge)
+ - Tryggvi Björgvinsson (Open Knowledge International)
- - Rufus Pollock (Open Knowledge)
+ - Rufus Pollock (Open Knowledge International)
- - Paul Walsh (Open Knowledge)
+ - Paul Walsh (Open Knowledge Internationala)
  - Steve Bennett (Open Knowledge Australia)
+ - Adam Kariv (Open Knowledge International)
+ - Dan Fowler (Open Knowledge International)
 summary: Fiscal Data Package is a lightweight and user-oriented format for publishing and consuming fiscal data.
 Fiscal data packages are made of simple and universal components.
 They can be produced from ordinary spreadsheet software and used in any environment.
 ---